Testing the Correlations between X-ray Spectral Properties and Polarization for High Synchrotron Peaked Blazars: Introduction

 IXPE results on the HSPs cover a large range of polarization degrees, ranging from less than 5\% to almost 31\% in PKS 2155-304 \citep{kouch2024,marscher2024}.
-The ratio of X-ray to optical polarizations, $\Pi_{x}/\Pi_{o}$, also varies widely, from close to one to greater than seven \citep[][Capecchiacci et al., 2025, A\&A submitted]{marscher2024}.
+The ratio of X-ray to optical polarizations, $\Pi_{x}/\Pi_{o}$, also varies widely, from close to one to greater than seven \citep[]{marscher2024,capecchiacci2025}.
 It is currently unknown why this is the case.

-Here we perform the first population study of the average X-ray spectropolarimetric properties of all the HSP blazars observed by IXPE.
+Here we perform the first population study of the average X-ray spectropolarimetric properties of HSP blazars observed by IXPE.
+Our main goal is to investigate the potential relationships between the spectral properties (which are primarily determined by the electron spectrum) and the polarization properties (which are primarily determined by the direction and orderliness of the magnetic field).
 Our paper is structured as followed: in Section \ref{sec:obs} we discuss the observations used in this paper.
 In Section \ref{sec:specpol} we describe the process of analyzing the data.
 In Section \ref{sec:results} we discuss the outcomes of the data analysis, and in Section \ref{sec:discussion} we state what the implications of our results might be for the current understanding of the particle acceleration process in HSPs.